By Ruah Swennerfelt (Updated 2021 by Hayley Hathaway).

 Try writing letters to your state and federal representatives.
 Friends Committee on National Legislation (FCNL) provides content for letters.
-Read Quaker Eco Bulletin to explore a variety of issues from a deeper perspective.
 Work with members in your Church or Meeting to provide education classes on the issues of the day, including steps for action.
-(A good resource for such a class is the Quaker Earthcare Witness pamphlet, Walking Gently on the Earth, an Earthcare Checklist.)
+Browse QEW’s Resources.

 Write letters to the editor of your local newspapers.
-Write articles for Quaker Life, Friends Journal, BeFriending Creation, or EarthLight Magazine.
+Write articles for BeFriending Creation or Friends Journal.

 Questions for Reflection